A fleet per client

 • Inbox threads tagged to the client

-• Do not invent metrics, hours, or outcomes that are not in the source tools.
+• Never invent metrics, hours, or outcomes that are not in the source tools, and never hide bad news — surface it factually.

-A good first setup prepares the client-facing weekly update, the internal pipeline roll-up, and the owner-level monthly summary from the same source material.
-The operator still reviews tone, sensitive details, and decisions before anything goes to a client.
+A good first setup has each client's fleet prepare the client-facing weekly update, the internal roll-up, and the owner summary from that client's own accounts.
+Sprawl sends the ones you've made routine and checks with you on tone, sensitive details, and the first message to a new contact.

 How Sprawl fits